-New standard ISO 14055-1 aims to help land managers implement best practices to fight land degradation.
+A new ISO standard, ISO 14055-1, aims to help land managers implement best practices to fight land degradation.

 ISO 14055-1:2017, Environmental management – Guidelines for establishing good practices for combatting land degradation and desertification – Part 1: Good practices framework, sets out guidelines to develop good practices to combat land degradation and desertification in arid and non-arid regions.